acfoltzer/learngenomics.dev/docs/01-biological-foundations/01-cells-genomes-dna-chromosomes.md

 The genome is a vast search space for biological questions.
 Each genome is a biochemical database that, if properly accessed, can inform how our bodies function.
 Genomes account for the natural differences between individuals, define family traits, and distinguish how cells in tissues and organs vary.
-When genomes acquire adverse mutation(s), cancer as well as other genetic diseases can occur.
+When genomes acquire adverse mutations, cancer as well as other genetic diseases can occur.
 By examining the relationship between physical traits (e.g. blood pressure or the development of a tumor) and the genome, known as **genotype-phenotype relationships**, clinicians can develop personalized